-From introvert to dynamic public speaker, corporate facilitator, mentor and coach, Tshamani is living testimony to her passion and drive.
-When she engages publicly, it is essentially to inspire individuals, aspirant leaders and teams to identify their life’s purpose, uncover their true selves and enhance their contribution in their organisations so that they can live a fulfilled and balanced life.
+From introvert to dynamic public speaker, corporate facilitator, mentor, and coach, Tshamani is living testimony to her passion and drive.
+When she engages publicly, it is essentially to inspire individuals, aspirant leaders, and teams to identify their life’s purpose, uncover their true selves and enhance their contribution to their organizations so that they can live a fulfilled and balanced life.

 Tshamani’s unique insights are drawn from the wealth of experience of over 20 years in corporate in Human Resource Development.
 In this challenging space, she designed and implemented Learning and Development, Employee Engagement, Organisational Development, Talent Management, Leadership Development, Culture Transformation, as well as Coaching and Mentoring strategies.
 Tshamani is passionate about Women Empowerment and facilitates Group Coaching sessions for women.

 The book is about my Transformation journey.
 I seemed to have a perfect life: a loving husband, two beautiful daughters and a fulfilling career that offered me financial security.
 My identity and perceived success was centred around being a wife, mother and career woman.
 Then, after 13 years of having it all, my life was severely shaken by divorce.

 My beautifully crafted life had fallen apart.
 I saw myself as a failure in the eyes of my family, people who looked up to me and, most importantly, myself.
 With the help of a coach, psychologist and trusted people within my circle.
 I went through a process of transformation that helped me to identify who I am, my purpose, vision, values, the kind of relationship and partner I need in my life.
 I was able to change my mindset from failure and shattered dreams to one of power and forgiving myself for circumstances outside of my control and embracing who I am.